 - Cemeteries for visits (local jurisdictions may still keep them closed)

 You must still practice social distancing and adhere to safety guidelines while out and about.
 Wearing a mask while around other people is still recommended.
-Non-essential businesses not mentioned in this pre-Phase 1 of reopening still remain closed.

 Stage 2: Happens if there is no spike in deaths or sustained spike for ICU cases, as well as no additional significant community transmissions.
 This would include even more businesses reopening, and non-essential workers who can't rely on teleworking returning back to their jobs.